amira-bendjama/VALORANT-COMMENTS/README.md

 - Split dataset into small and big Youtubers for specific subscription based analysis.
 - Our dataset has parsed publish date and video duration
 - Clean resulting comment data for sentiment analysis and return .txt files ready for analysis.
 Using following steps:
     1. Remove Emojis
     2. Strip URLs
     3. Clean up HTML text
     4. Convert all text to lower
     5. Handle contractions (replace contractions with full words, i.e. you're >> you are)
     6. Strip remaining extra characters
     7. Remove stop words
     8. Lemmatization (defined per Article 1 as "Lemmatization removes the grammar tense and transforms each word into its original form")
-9. Tokenization
+    9. Tokenization.

 -Return comment data in individual .txt files by channel for sentiment analysis

 ## REQUIREMENTS